 At the bindery, we let our clients contact us, and have no end of work.
 Email marketing is too easily ignored, and I find that people are overwhelmed by the amount of junk mail, spam, and phishing scams.
 We do use our email for client contact, alongside the telephone.
 I get a kick out of teasing SEO firms who send us their email spam – if their services worked, I would be finding them if I needed their business in the first place, through SEO.
 Just goes to show you, if you are selling a product, but not using it, then it’s likely not very good.

 If you could move back in time and change one thing about how you run your business in the past, what would it be?

 The thing is, as a workaholic who loves my work, it’s always been about the process.
-I think that I’ve always trained myself to believe that anything was possible, that what you think affects how you act, and goalsetting has always been a fundamental in my life.
+I think that I’ve always trained myself to believe that anything was possible and that what you think affects how you act, and goalsetting has always been fundamental in my life.

 What is your biggest goal in business for 2018?